Can you buy a car with a credit card?

 Cons

 • Surcharges and annual fees.
 Credit cards come with annual fees.
-You may also have to pay a surcharge.
+You may also have to pay a surcharge for car transactions.
 These add to the cost of the loan.

-This will depend entirely on the seller.
 A private seller is unlikely to have the facilities to process a credit card payment.
 But if you're buying from a dealer, it's possible they'll accept credit card payments.
+Check with the dealer before buying, as some may only want a bank transfer or bank cheque.

 What are my other financing options?